Cohort Attendance report

 This section displays the percentage, and number, of pupils in each attendance band.
 This is based on the Attendance Thresholds you have set for your school.

-Clicking in any band will display the pupil names within in.
+Clicking in any band will display the pupil number, and names.
 Clicking a name will open the attendance tab for that pupil.

 Cumulative Attendance Percentage By Week